jeroenpardon/sui/README.md

 Please note:

  - No `http://` in the URL
+ - Newtab is optional.
+By default, omission will result in using the same window/tab
  - No `,` at the end of the last bookmark in a category and at the end of the last category